5-8 DAYS, 63km

 The track climbs steadily west from the sign-posted junction, passing over Mount Doris then dropping to a saddle before embarking on the serious climb to the top of Mount Ossa.
 The path passes through scree then climbs steeply up a wide gully then over large boulders to reach the summit plateau for unforgettable 360-degree views.
 If you’re looking for a shorter challenge, the track to Mount Pelion East (2.4km, 2 hours return) also starts at Pelion Gap, heading in the opposite direction.

 Day 5: Kia Ora Hut to Windy Ridge Hut (9km, 3 hours)

 Thirty minutes of easy walking leads to historic Du Cane Hut.
 The hut, built in 1908, is now an emergency shelter only.
 The track then heads into magical forest of moss-covered myrtle beech trees to reach a junction, where tracks lead to nearby waterfalls.
-The main path continues through rainforest then climbs to Du Cane Gap (1070m).
+The main path continues through rainforest then climbs to Du Cane Gap 1070m, the last major climb of the track.
 A descent through more rainforest leads to Windy Ridge Hut.

 Day 6: Windy Ridge Hut to Pine Valley Hut (10km, 3.5 hours)

 Pine Valley is technically not part of the Overland Track, but the beautiful setting and walking possibilities among the surrounding mountains demand inclusion in the itinerary if you have time.
 From Windy Ridge, 5km of easy walking brings you to the junction of the Pine Valley track.
 Turn right and cross several creeks on the way to Pine Valley Hut, set in beautiful rainforest beside Cephissus Creek.
 There are several tent platforms in the forest.

 It’s recommended to stay for two more days in the valley two days to visit both the Labyrinth and the Acropolis.